Indhusree06/Weathersmart/README.md

-# StyleGenie AI - Smart Wardrobe Management
+# Weather Smart - Smart Wardrobe Management

-StyleGenie AI is an intelligent wardrobe management system that helps you organize your clothing, get personalized outfit recommendations, and manage wardrobes for your entire family.
+Weather Smart is an intelligent wardrobe management system that helps you organize your clothing, get personalized outfit recommendations, and manage wardrobes for your entire family.

 ## 🌟 Features